How CFIA is contributing to the responsible use of medically important antimicrobials in animals

 - working with Health Canada on a shared compliance and enforcement approach to confirm that feed facilities meet the new prescription requirements that come into force December 1, 2018

-What updates are being made to the Compendium of Medicating Ingredient Brochures (CMIB)?
+Updates to the Compendium of Medicating Ingredient Brochures (CMIB)

 The Compendium of Medicating Ingredient Brochures (CMIB) is being updated in three key ways:

 - removing growth promotion claims for medically-important antimicrobial drugs